 Age ranges for these pups will vary from breed to breed, but there are some things you should be aware of as your pups grow up.

-Puppies: Age range depends on breed.
+Puppies: The age range depends on the breed.
 Terrier puppies may be cute, but don’t let their cuteness get in the way of establishing rules for them to follow as they get older.
 They may have those puppy dog eyes, but they also need to learn to behave.

-Adults: Age range depends on breed.
-Adults are active dogs and loads of fun.
+Adults: The age range depends on the breed.
+Adults are active dogs and have loads of fun.
 Just make sure they get enough exercise, and you and your pup should be okay.

-Seniors: Age range depends on breed.
-As your dog gets older, they’ll probably slow down and take it a bit easier than before.
-They still need exercise but maybe not as much as when they were younger.
+Seniors: The age range depends on the breed.
+As your dog gets older, it’ll probably slow down and take it a bit easier than before.
+They still need exercise, but maybe not as much as when they were younger.